Things to See & Do

 Enjoy browsing in the spacious shop, which has an extensive range of clever gifts for all ages; many are set up for you to try.

-Searoad Ferries connects the Great Ocean Road and the Bellarine to the Mornington Peninsula and Phillip Island, the 40 minute crossing is a stress free alternative to driving through the city, saving you time and kilometres.
+Searoad Ferries connects the Great Ocean Road and the Bellarine to the Mornington Peninsula, the 40 minute crossing is a stress free alternative to driving through the city, saving you time and kilometres.

 With two specially designed all weather 60 metre ferries departing from both destinations on the hour, every hour, 7am to 6pm daily.
 Enjoy easy drive on/drive off facilities, spacious comfortable lounges with full length windows, a tempting cafe and plenty of deck space.